 Such a few words paint such a big mystery.
 What happened there that day?
 Who recorded it?
 Did it really happen in 1362?
 How did they find their way such a long way from home?
 What do all those funny words mean?
 Here is a little paraphrase of the inscription:

-The Kensington Runestone is just one piece of mounting archeological and geological evidence that Viking explorers traveled the North American east coast and interior more than 500 years before Columbus landed in the Bahamas.
+The Kensington Runestone is just one piece of mounting archeological and geological evidence that Viking explorers traveled the North American east coast and the interior more than 500 years before Columbus landed in the Bahamas.
 More runestones have been found as far south as Iowa and Oklahoma dated 1012 and 1022.
-A Scandinavian fire-steel of the 14th century was found along the route in Douglas County.
-A fire-steal is what the Nordic people of the day used to start their campfires.
-A variety of metal forged weapons and instruments dating back to this era were found along the way at the 15 documented campsites from the Hudson Bay to Sauk Centre, Minnesota.
+A Scandinavian fire steel of the 14th century was found along the route in Douglas County.
+A fire steal is what the Nordic people of the day used to start their campfires.
+A variety of metal-forged weapons and instruments dating back to this era were found along the way at the 15 documented campsites from Hudson Bay to Sauk Centre, Minnesota.

-Sadly however, Scandinavian settlements died out or were assimilated by the Native populations, and therefore did not carry the European significance to the New World of Columbus and his cronies.
-But never-the-less, Lewis & Clark reported blue eyed blondes among the isolated Mandan Indians of North Dakota and described their square mid-evil Norwegian design houses and Christian symbols strikingly similar to medieval Scandinavian relics.
+Sadly, however, Scandinavian settlements died out or were assimilated by the Native populations, and therefore did not carry the European significance to the New World of Columbus and his cronies.
+But never-the-less, Lewis & Clark reported blue-eyed blondes among the isolated Mandan Indians of North Dakota and described their square mid-evil Norwegian design houses and Christian symbols as strikingly similar to medieval Scandinavian relics.
 In other words, these tribes knew about Christianity before the first settlers arrived.
 So what’s up with that?

 Ever since 1898, the Kensington Runestone has led researchers from around the world and across the centuries on an exhaustive quest to explain how a runic artifact, dated 1362, could show up in North America.
 It is an understatement to say that it has been a lightning rod for debate.
 Scientists, geologists, and linguists have studied the stone in an effort to offer a conclusive answer to the question of the Kensington Runestone’s authenticity.